Cocabadger/saferun-api/README.md

 # 🛡️ SafeRun

 > ⚠️ **Disclaimer:** This is an experimental tool built by a non-engineer to solve a non-engineer's fears.
+It handles sensitive API tokens.
 Use at your own risk.

 > **Stop AI agents from breaking production**